Heniker/Canvas-Elastic-Collisions/README.md

-Also, if circles are moving really fast - they can pass through each other on a single frame without colliding.
+Also, if circles are moving really fast - they can pass through each other on a single frame without triggering collision.

-AFAIK there isn't easy fix to this problem.
-You have to check circle position several times on a single render frame.
+AFAIK there arent easy fixes to this problem.
+You have to apply velocity in parts and check for collision several times on a single render frame.